 "46.
 It is well settled that a bona fide mistake does not confer any right on any party and it can be corrected."

-The bonafide mistake committed by the respondents in fixing a higher pay for B.Geetha Srinivas, deviating from the 2nd PRC recommendations would not confer any right on the applicant to urge for a higher pay to which she is not entitled.
-Moreover, this Tribunal has dismissed the OA652/2015 filed by Sri B.Geetha Srinivas wherein it was prayed to uphold the wrong fixation of pay and thereupon stop the recovery.
-Hence the question of extension of similar pay as was fixed in the case cited does not arise.
+The bonafide mistake committed by the respondents in fixing a higher pay deviating from the 2nd PRC recommendations would not confer any right on the applicant to urge for a higher pay to which he is not entitled.